-SEC Meetings are typically held to adopt regulations, determine penalties for violations of air quality regulations, approve variances and to address items of interest as requested by the SEC.
+SEC Meetings are typically held to adopt regulations, determine penalties for violations of air quality regulations, approve variances, and to address items of interest as requested by the SEC.
 Although extremely rare, the SEC also has the authority to issue declaratory orders and advisory opinions.

 The SEC meets three to four times a year.
 Meetings are typically scheduled in advance but may also be held as needed.
 An agenda is developed for each meeting by the executive secretary based upon input from NDEP and SEC members.
-Agendas include both items that are before the SEC for a vote and items that are before the SEC for discussion only.
-Each agenda will contain two opportunities for public comment.
+Agendas include both items that are before the SEC for a vote (action item) and items that are before the SEC for discussion only.
+Each agenda will contain two opportunities for public comment, one at the beginning of the meeting and one immediately prior to the end of the meeting.